garethjns/SpatialTaskV2/readme.md

 			- Enable calibration in run.m's parameters.
 			- Run run.m and re-calibrate.
 	- Check the touchscreens touch calibration is correct (does pressing on the screen click in the correct place?).
+		- If not, double click eGalaxTouch icon in system tray and run monitor mapping.
-		- If not, right click [] on taskbar and run screen calibration.
+		- Check touchscreen again, if calibration is still wrong, right click eGalaxTouch icon and run 4 point calibration.
 	- Enter chamber and check stimuli are working.
 	- End test by pressing ctrl+c.
 		- Type dbquit if in debug mode (indicated by K>> in command window).